 Most lenders require that you have good credit history before they’ll approve you for a personal loan, which means it can be difficult to get finance if you’ve never had a chance to build your credit score.
 This may be because you’ve just moved to the UK, or because you’re still young and have never taken out a credit product before.

 Koyo aims to provide personal loans to those with limited credit history, but without the high fees and interest often charged by other traditional lenders.
-While it has yet to release rate details, Koyo expects its representative APR to be around 35%, and will not charge any late fees, early repayment fees or loan origination fees.
+Koyo offers loans with APRs from 19-39%, depending on the size and length of the loan.

 When you apply for a personal loan with Koyo, you’ll need to complete an open banking application, and this data is then used to determine your risk level as a borrower.
 Where other lenders use your credit history to determine your risk as a borrower, Koyo will use your Open Banking data.